 A flow is an event-driven connection between two applications.
 A triggering event in the source application of a flow causes an action to be performed in a target application.
-End users and administrators can use the Flow Designer feature in BMC Helix Integration Studio to design flows.
+End users and tenant administrators can use the Flow Designer options in BMC Helix Integration Studioto design and maintain their flows.

-- In a Remedy ITSM to JIRA flow, a new or updated incident in BMC Remedy IT Service Management triggers the creation and assignment of a corresponding ticket in Atlassian JIRA.
+- Remedy ITSM to Atlassian JIRA flow: a new or updated incident in BMC Remedy IT Service Management triggers the creation and assignment of a corresponding ticket in Atlassian JIRA.

-- In a Slack to Gmail flow, a new message in a specific Slack channel triggers an email to be sent out to a certain audience.
+- Slack to Gmail flow: a new message in a specific Slack channel triggers an email to be sent out to a certain audience.

 Types of flows

-There are two types of flows: personal flows and catalog flows.
+There are two types of flows available for end users and tenant administrators: personal flows and catalog flows.

 A catalog flow is intended for company-wide access.
 It is effectively a flow template that other users can adapt for their needs.
-Only admin users can create, update, and delete catalog flows.
-End users can use catalog flows, provided the flows have not been restricted by an admin user.
+Only tenant administrators can create, update, and delete catalog flows.
+End users can use catalog flows, provided the flows have not been restricted by a tenant administrator.

 See Finding existing flows for instructions to look up existing personal and catalog flows for your user account.

 As a tenant administrator or an end user, you can design and maintain your flows by using Flow Designer on the My Flows page: